electron/electron/docs/breaking-changes.md

 workarounds have unacceptable tradeoffs (e.g. Window.is_skip_taskbar in GNOME requires unsafe mode), so Electron is unable to support this feature on Linux.

+### Behavior Changed: `process.exit()`

+Previously, after the `app` emitted the `'ready'` event, `process.exit()` was getting monkey patched with the value of `app.exit()` which does not exit the app instantly, thus leaving users with no way to exit their apps synchronously.
+However, `process.exit()` is a Node.js API and it is meant to synchronously terminate the process with the supplied exit code.
+In Electron 20, this behavior has changed and this API will work as intended.

 ## Planned Breaking API Changes (19.0)

 None